gaphor/presentations/make-your-app-multiplatform/slides.md

 1. Why go multi-platform
 1. The case: Gaphor
-1. Building for Linux - Flatpak + AppImage
+1. Building for Linux (Flatpak / AppImage)
 1. Building for Windows
 1. Building for macOS
 1. Take aways